-National benchmark Baseline 2018/19 2019/20 2020/21 2021/22 2017/18 Sept 2018 Target Target Target Target Percentage of new EHCPs issued within 20 weeks including exceptions.
+National benchmark Baseline 2018/19 2019/20 2020/21 2021/22 Success measures 2017/18 Sept 2018 Target Target Target Target Percentage of children and young people who feel their input is reflected in the EHCP.
+Not collected Percentage of parents and carers who feel their input is reflected in the EHCP or have been fully engaged in assessment and writing of plan.
+Not collected Percentage of new EHCPs issued within 20 weeks including exceptions.
 61% 75% 75% 80% 85% 90% Percentage of EHCPs evaluated to be good or better as part of the local quality assurance framework for SEND.
-Not collected Not collected 50% 65% 80% 90% Percentage of EHCP annual reviews completed within 12 months.
-Not collected 11% 25% 55% 75% 100% Total number of appeals submitted to the SEND tribunal.
-Not collected 15 15 12 8 5 Percentage of appeals where the SEND tribunal hearing is in favour of the local authority.
-Not collected 13% 13% 30% 50% 70%
+Not collected Not collected 50% 65% 80% 90% Percentage of audited plans containing health information meet required standard set out in QA framework.
+Not collected Not collected Percentage of audited plans containing social care information meet required standard set.
+Not collected Not collected Percentage of audited plans where health advice was provided within statutory.
+Not collected Not collected Percentage of audited plans where health advice identified impact on outcomes for children and young people.
+Not collected Not collected Percentage of parents who feel EHCP accurately reflects child's needs.
+Not collected Not collected